apache/predictionio/examples/scala-parallel-similarproduct/add-and-return-item-properties/README.md

 ---

 This small how-to explains how to add user defined properties to items returned by PredictionIO engine.
-This how-to is based on the [Similar Product Engine](http://docs.prediction.io/templates/similarproduct/quickstart/) version v0.1.0
+This how-to is based on the [Similar Product Engine Template](http://docs.prediction.io/templates/similarproduct/quickstart/) version v0.1.3
 To use this how-to you need to be familiar with scala programming language.
 In this how-to we also suppose you was able to set up and run `Similar Product Engine` (see their [quick start guide](http://docs.prediction.io/templates/similarproduct/quickstart/)).